jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

 _NOTE: If ERRORs appear in the server.log when installing or deploying the quickstart, please stop the domain and restart it.
 This should ensure further steps run correctly._

+NOTE:_ After the server has been running for a period of time, you may see the following warnings in the server log, which are followed by a stacktrace.
+You can ignore these warnings.

+        WARN  [org.infinispan.topology.ClusterTopologyManagerImpl] (transport-thread--p15-t6) ISPN000197: Error updating cluster member list: org.infinispan.util.concurrent.TimeoutException: Replication timeout for <application-name>

 Access the Remote Client Application
 ---------------------